Rakvere: Rakvere Freedom School (Vabaduse Kool)

 The building of Rakvere Freedom School (Rakvere Vabaduse Kool), designed by alumnus Alar Kotli, is a significant example of Functionalism.
 A key characteristic of Functionalism (architecture) in school architecture is an open building plan that incorporates plain white wall surfaces and round windows.
 Opened in 1938 or 1939, Freedom School was one of the first schools to have a separate gymnasium and assembly hall.
 It housed one of the most expensive pianos, purchased from an English company, used in any Estonian school.
 Today, local singers and musicians contend that Freedom School's assembly hall has the best acoustics of any school in Lääne Viru County.

 From 1940 to 1944, the Ministry of Education of the Estonian Soviet Socialist Republic operated Rakvere I and Rakvere II Secondary Schools in two shifts in the Freedom School building.
-In 1944, the two schools consolidated under the name Rakvere Secondary School; in 1946, it was the Rakvere Estoinan Secondary School, and, in 1950, Rakvere I Secondary School.
+In 1944, the two schools consolidated under the name Rakvere Secondary School.
+In 1946, it was the Rakvere Estonian Secondary School, and in 1950, Rakvere I Secondary School.

 From 1994 to 2022, Freedom School was Rakvere Secondary School (gümnaasium).
-In 2022, the Estonian Ministry of Education and Research opened a state, or national, high school (Rakvere Riigigümnaasium) in a new 4,100-square-meter building, and Freedom School became an elementary school.
+In 2022, the Estonian Ministry of Education and Research opened a state, or national, high school (Rakvere Riigigümnaasium) in a new 4,100-square-meter building, and Freedom School became an elementary school and middle school.

 Harald Henno Jänes, an Estonian patriot, was the director of the school during a period of significant growth - from 1936 until he was dismissed and replaced in August 1940.
 Jänes fled to Sweden to escape persecution by the Soviet Union.
 Jänes's son established a scholarship fund in 1993 in his father's name.
 In 1943, Ado Pajo graduated from the school and fought against Soviet forces in Finland as well as Estonia.
 Pajo returned to the school in 1950 to teach mathematics for more than 30 years.
 Established in 2006, the Pajo Memorial Medal recognizes the best mathematics student in each year's graduating class.
 In 1954, composer Arvo Pärt graduated from the school.
-(Across the street from Freedom School the Municipality of Rakvere is converting St. Paul's Church, also designed by Kotli, into a multipurpose music center in honor of Pärt.)
+Across the street from Freedom School the Municipality of Rakvere is converting St. Paul's Church, also designed by Kotli, into a multipurpose music center in honor of Pärt.
 In 1970, entrepreneur Oleg Gross graduated from the school.
 Established in 2004, the Oleg Gross Award recognizes graduates who are active in their communities.